UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-18-teamXX-diffusion-image-editing.md

 ### Capabilities and Types of Edits
 The instructions can describe almost anything.
 Therefore, Pix2Pix allows for a wide range of edits.
 Common examples include the following:

-\begin{itemize}
-    \item Edit attributes including Color, Brightness, and style.
+    - Edit attributes including Color, Brightness, and style.
-    \item Object-level editing is the transformation, addition, or deletion of elements in the image.
+    - Object-level editing is the transformation, addition, or deletion of elements in the image.
-    \item Semantic transformations, for instance, changing a "cat" into a "fox."
+    - Semantic transformations, for instance, changing a "cat" into a "fox."
-    \item High-level aesthetic directives, such as “this photo should appear like a watercolor painting.
+    - High-level aesthetic directives, such as “this photo should appear like a watercolor painting.
-\end{itemize}

 One of the strengths of InstructPix2Pix is that it can interpret relatively loose or open-ended instructions.
 While Prompt-to-Prompt requires carefully controlled prompt wording, InstructPix2Pix can respond to more natural, flexible phrasing.

 ### Technical Details